caps-tum/sys-sage/docs/PAPI_Integration.md

 Now, the _sys-sage_ library allows the user to store the results of multiple performance counter readings of the same event.
-To distinguish them from one another, timestamps have been introduced which are recorded into `timestamp`, if it is not `nullptr`.
+To distinguish them from one another, timestamps have been introduced which are recorded into `timestamp`.
 A timestamp is always associated to the entire reading, meaning that performance counter values of different events share the same timestamp within the same reading.
-A timestamp can be used to get the value of a specific reading.
+Furthermore, a timestamp can be used to get the value of a specific reading.
 It is important to state that these timestamps are **not** guaranteed to be unique -- although most likely they will -- and in case of a collision, the value of the older reading will be returned (TODO: maybe return the last/most recent one?).
 Apart from that, the user may also access the datastructure containing the values of all readings.

-When calling `sys_sage::PAPI_read` or `sys_sage::PAPI_stop`, a new entry in the datastructure is created for every event.
-In the case of `sys_sage::PAPI_accum`, we need to be aware of the following: As already hinted at before, the accumulation needs to be done on already stored values.
-Normally, we accumulate the values on the results of the latest reading.
-However, if for instance an event is monitored for the first time and no previous entries exist, a new one will be created in the same fashion as in `sys_sage::PAPI_read`.
-Apart from that, always accumulating on the latest reading may not be desirable, as the user may want to keep values of previous readings unchanged while doing some new accumulation.
-To enable this behaviour and in contrast to the other routines, `sys_sage::PAPI_accum` expects `timestamp` to not be `nullptr`.
+Normally, a performance counter reading would not create a new entry in the datastructure, but rather update an already existing one to reflect the latest reading.
+This would either involve overwriting the previous value with a new one or adding new values to it.
+Either way, the previous timestamp will be overwritten.
+Of course, if no previous entry exists, a new one will be created.
+On the other side, always updating an existing entry may not be desirable, to which _sys-sage_ allows the user to indicate when a new entry should be created.
 Simply put, whenever `*timestamp == 0`, a new entry is added to the datastructure.
-If this is not the case, we again look for the latest reading.
-Either way, we record a new timestamp in `timestamp`, which may also involve updating the timestamp of the already existing latest reading.
-This way, we can have something like this:
+This allows for the following:

 ```cpp
 unsigned long long timestamp = 0;